- Your own instrument (except for cello, violin and viola students who have arranged rentals in advance) Pianos are provided.

 - Early June is still springtime in the Rockies.

 - Afternoon showers are likely so bring a poncho or umbrella.

 - Nights and early mornings will be very cool – it could snow!!

 - Days are often in the 70-degree range.

 - Be prepared by bringing a warm jacket and long pants.
 Shorts and t-shirts are often ok for daytime.

 - To be prepared for the high altitude, read this letter about Good Health in the Mountains

-- There is a large grocery store, City Market, and also a SuperWalMart in Avon if you need non musical items when you arrive.
+- There is a grocery store, Safeway and Walmart in nearby Avon, Colorado if you need non-musical items when you arrive.